Reinforcement Learning Based Power Control for Reliable Mission-Critical Wireless Transmission: System Model and Preliminaries

+Consider a mission-critical network composed of multiple transmitter-receiver pairs or transmission links.
+Different links are assumed to occupy mutually orthogonal spectrum to carry mission-critical messages, which demands performance guarantee on transmission reliability and latency for all links.
+This gives rise to an interference-free scenario and we take one link as a representative to formulate a fundamental system without causing performance loss.
+Such a single-link model without interference involved moderates the complexity brought about by mutual effect between different links, allows us to extract neat analytical results, and serves as a manageable starting point for the problem investigated in this paper.

-Consider a wireless link composed of two IoT devices, e.g., a V2V connection, which carries periodical mission-critical messages and demands performance guarantee on transmission reliability and latency.
-The channel is experiencing the block fading, i.e., the channel power gain remains constant as $h_t$ over the $t$th time slot and is independent and identically distributed (i.i.d.) across different slots.
+The channel of the considered link is experiencing the block fading, i.e., the channel power gain remains constant as $h_t$ over the $t$th time slot and is independent and identically distributed (i.i.d.) across different slots.
 The time slot here can be regarded as the channel coherence period, which is usually on the order of hundreds of microseconds in a vehicular environment \cite{2019-TWC-RAforVehLowLatHighReliability}.
-The system necessitates keeping the transmission outage probability below $\delta$, where the event of transmission outage is defined as that a payload of $N$ packets are failed to be delivered to the receiver within $T$ slots.
+The system necessitates keeping the transmission outage probability below $\delta$, where the event of transmission outage is defined as that a payload of $N$ data packets are failed to be delivered to the receiver within $T$ slots.
 By channel information feedback, the transmitter can be aware of the CSI of the current slot but not the future slots due to the causality.
+The main notations used in this article is given in Table \ref{table:Notations}.

 Letting $A_t$ denote the transmit power in the $t$th slot, we have the channel capacity in the $t$th slot given by